-At the conclusion of a period of admission at the PTCs if the opinion of the clinical team is that no further treatment is likely to be beneficial for the same condition, particularly after several admissions, consideration may be given to not approving a further admission as no practical long term benefit can be achieved through use of our scarce resources.
+At the conclusion of a period of admission at the PTCs, if the opinion of the Clinical Team is that no further treatment is likely to be beneficial for the same condition, particularly after several admissions.
+Consideration may be given to not approving a further admission as no practical long term benefit can be achieved through use of our resources.

-Individuals (see the PTC Eligibility Policy) who make application for admission and who are considered for physiotherapy, nursing treatment and support, as either a residential IN-patient or as an OUT-patient should:
+Individuals (see the PTC Eligibility Policy) who make application for admission and who are considered for Physiotherapy, Nursing treatment and support, as either a residential IN-patient or as an OUT-patient should:

-a) Normally be capable of independently undertaking the 'Activities of Daily Living' (ADL) including self-care and self-medication however,

-- b).
-Where the circumstances of the applicant for admission do not meet the criteria of a) above: - Each and every application will be sympathetically considered as a 'significant and unique' case on its own individual merits in relation to the level of support an individual may need with 'Activities of Daily Living (ADL), self-care and self-medication. - Account will be taken of the support an individual could themselves marshal to assist their circumstances e.g. accompanied by a 'companion' e.g. spouse/partner, son/daughter; friend.
+- a) Normally be capable of independently undertaking the 'Activities of Daily Living' (ADL) including self-care and self-medication however, - b).
+Where the circumstances of the applicant for admission do not meet the criteria of a) above: - Each and every application will be assessed as a 'significant and unique' case on its own individual merits in relation to the level of support an individual may need with 'Activities of Daily Living (ADL), self-care and self-medication. - Account will be taken of the support an individual could provide themselves e.g. accompanied by a 'companion' e.g. spouse/partner, son/daughter, friend.